Party: T2 and Dyson

 Part of my concern had been that while I’ve taught plenty of adults to abseil, I’d never taught a child, so I wasn’t sure what the best and safest way would be.

-My one concern with Dyson’s harness was that the design places the descender higher on the body than for a conventional harness, so while there is no chance of flipping backwards, it looked more likely to pull him forward into the wall.
-It turned out not to be an issue, although I’ll re-examine that on wet, slippery rock.
+My only concern with Dyson’s harness was that the design places the descender higher on the body than for a conventional harness, so while there is no chance of flipping backwards, it looked more likely to pull him forward into the wall.
+Thankfully, it turned out not to be an issue.

-Going over the edge for the first time I went about a metre behind him, using my right hand to abseil and belaying him with my left.
-He was a little tentative, but moved fairly well and despite being nervous leant back enough to walk slowly down the rock wall.
+Going over the edge for the first time I went about a metre behind him, using my right hand to abseil while belaying him with my left.
+He was a little tentative, but moved fairly well and despite being nervous he lent back enough to walk slowly down the rock wall.

 After a few high-fives at the bottom and a moment to sit down and catch his breath he was asking if I wanted to do it again, so we went up for a second run down the same abseil.
-He flew down it the second time, confidently pausing to smile at his mum or look around, and doing a much better job of looking at the rock to ensure good foot placement.
+He flew down it the second time, confidently pausing to smile at his mum and look around.
+He also did a much better job of looking at the rock to ensure good foot placement.

 On his first go he had trouble on the edge, ending up partially upside down, but without any assistance other than a few verbal instructions he had himself back upright in no time and continued down, seemingly unfazed.

-The last attempt at it also had some difficultly, thanks to the awkward start, but he simply called out to ensure I was on belay then sorted himself out.
+His final attempt was also difficult, due to the awkward start, but he simply called out to ensure I was on belay then sorted himself out.